-For the transition dynamics, we adopt the sequence space Jacobian approach described in Auclert et. al. (2021).
-This amounts to finding the first-order approximation of the equilibrium responses to arbitrary sequences of anticipated monetary policy and technology shocks, i.e. under perfect foresight over a finite horizon (set to T = 300 quarters).
-Unless otherwise noted, we set the persistence parameters $\rho_r = 0.5$ for monetary policy shocks, and $\rho_a = 0.9$ for technology shocks.
-Due to certainty equivalence, the resulting dynamics are equivalent to the ones that would be obtained solving the linearized rational expectations model, e.g. as in Reiter (2009) and Ahn et. al. (2018).14 Also, by construction, the approximate responses to positive and negative aggregate shocks are fully symmetric, and proportional to the size of the shocks.
-Most importantly, the assumption of perfect-foresight (or certainty equivalence) with respect to aggregate shocks implies that idiosyncratic income shocks are the only source of individual (and aggregate) uncertainty.
+For the transition dynamics, we adopt the sequence-space Jacobian approach described in Auclert et al. (2021).
+This amounts to finding the first-order approximation of the equilibrium responses to arbitrary sequences of anticipated monetary policy and technology shocks, that is, under perfect foresight over a finite horizon (set to T = 300 quarters).
+Unless otherwise noted, we set the persistence parameters $\rho_r = 0.5$ for monetary policy shocks and $\rho_a = 0.9$ for technology shocks.
+Due to certainty equivalence, the resulting dynamics are equivalent to the ones that would be obtained solving the linearized rational expectations model-for example, as in Reiter (2009) and Ahn et al. (2018).13 Also, by construction, the approximate responses to positive and negative aggregate shocks are fully symmetric, and proportional to the size of the shocks.
+Most importantly, the assumption of perfect foresight (or certainty equivalence) with respect to aggregate shocks implies that idiosyncratic income shocks are the only source of individual uncertainty.

-3 A HANK Economy without Binding Borrowing Constraints
+III.
+A HANK Economy without Binding Borrowing Constraints

-In this section we consider a version of the HANK model with a natural debt limit and fully illiquid stocks.
-This framework, which builds on our earlier work (Debortoli and Galí (2024)), helps us identify the specific role of idiosyncratic income shocks as a factor underlying aggregate fluctuations.
-For brevity we refer to this version of the HANK model as HANK-I.
+In this section, we consider a version of the HANK model with a natural debt limit, fully illiquid stocks, and a profit allocation rule.
+This framework, which builds on our earlier work (Debortoli and Galí 2024), helps us identify the specific role of idiosyncratic income shocks as a factor underlying aggregate fluctuations.
+For brevity, we refer to this version of the HANK model as HANK-I.